gbowerman/azure-myriad/README.md

 -	Customization - built on Azure IaaS, Scale Sets support all Windows and Linux VMs including custom images and extensions.
 -	Ease of management - building on the simple declarative modelling introduced with Azure Resource Manager, Scale Sets are the simplest way to manage sets of identical VMs.
 Focus on compute at scale without managing scaling of storage accounts and NICs.

-Note: VM Scale Sets are in private preview (starting 10/1/15):
-If you wish to participate in this preview, your subscription needs to be whitelisted  to use this resource.
-You can self-nominate <a href="http://aka.ms/vmadvisors">here</a>.

 ### Limitations

 This is preview, with the following major limitations:

 -	Single storage accounts for custom images.
--	No image based patching support.
+-	No rolling image based patching support.
 -	Breaking changes are possible.
 -	etc..